ohata-toast/CDN/en/console-guide.md

 Content access management is set with the referrer request header.
 ![Creating CDN Service - Cache](https://static.toastoven.net/prod_cdn/v2/console-cdn-create-cache.png)

-The referrer request header includes the webpage address of previous links of the currently requested page. 리퍼러 요청 헤더는 현재 요청된 페이지의 링크 이전의 웹 페이지 주소를 포함합니다. 리퍼러 요청 헤더로 어떤 경로에서 요청이 유입되었는지 알 수 있습니다. 리퍼러 헤더 접근 관리는 특정 리퍼러 요청 헤더만 사용자 콘텐츠에 접근할 수 있도록 설정할 수 있습니다.
+The referrer request header includes the webpage address of previous links of the currently requested page.
+It helps to find the paths a request comes from.
+With referrer header access management, only particular request headers can be configured to access user content.
+Enter in regex, and break the lines to enter many.
-정규 표현식 형태로 입력할 수 있으며, 여러 개를 입력할 때는 줄바꿈을 한 뒤 입력합니다.

 - **Blacklist Type**:
     * Appropriate to restrict the access of particular referrer request headers only.